 Choose an on-ramp

 Similar to the network onboarding practices in the Replace your VPN implementation guide, there are a number of ways to on-ramp your network traffic to the Cloudflare global network.
-In our recommended approach to security, you will source traffic from devices that would otherwise go to the Internet through a default route.
-Relevant targets for this may be branch offices, network subnets that need a secure path to the Internet, or anywhere that you control the Internet paths for groups of devices.
+This guide will quickly explore all of the options to on-ramp traffic to Cloudflare Gateway to inspect, apply policies, and filter.

-The primary ways to source multi-device or network traffic to the Cloudflare network are via the WARP Connector as an all-ports traffic proxy, or via upstream DNS for a whole network using DNS filtering locations.
-Alternatively, Enterprise users can add Magic WAN to their plan and configure Magic WAN Connector or a dedicated third-party device.
+The primary ways to source multi-device or network traffic to Cloudflare Gateway are via Magic WAN using GRE or IPsec tunnels, the WARP Connector as a software-defined all-ports traffic proxy, or via upstream DNS for a whole network using DNS filtering locations.

 WARP Connector, a software agent similar to our device client, functions as a virtual device to establish a connection between your network and the Cloudflare global network.
 You can install WARP Connector on a dedicated Linux server or virtual machine.

-WARP Connector supports both ingressing and egressing traffic to and from your private network.
-This means it can proxy traffic initiated from a user running WARP into a private network (like cloudflared), or allow traffic initiated from a network to be on-ramped to Cloudflare for either public or private destinations.
+WARP Connector supports egressing traffic from your private network to the Internet as a gateway.
+This means it can allow traffic initiated from a network to be on-ramped to Cloudflare for either public or private destinations.
 You can use WARP Connector to establish a secure egress path for servers or users on a network which may not each be able to run the WARP client and still apply Gateway network and HTTP inspection policies.
-This connection is most analogous to site-to-site VPN or proxy server connectivity.
+This connection is most analogous to proxy server connectivity or site-to-site VPN.

 For more information on setting up Cloudflare Tunnel via WARP Connector, refer to Set up WARP Connector.